SOEN487/T04/README.md

 ## Existing Classes ##

-1. <strong>HelloWorld</strong> interface and class which will hold the functions of our web service.
+1. **HelloWorld** interface and class which will hold the functions of our web service.

-2. <strong>ServicePublisher</strong> class that publishes the generated WSDL file on an http server.
+2. **ServicePublisher** class that publishes the generated WSDL file on an http server.

-3. <strong>Client</strong> class which we can use to test without SoapUI.
+3. **Client** class which we can use to test without SoapUI.

 ## IntelliJ Instructions ##